Do you have to have a funeral?

 Just because the decision has been made to go for a burial doesn’t mean that a funeral service needs to take place beforehand.
 Many registered cemeteries offer a direct burial option, whereby a person’s body can be interred without any religious ceremony or other event to mark a passing.

 One fast-growing and popular option is a natural burial, usually in a dedicated woodland area or other nature setting.
-Mourners can of course say a few words or spend some time at the grave even if there isn’t a funeral as such, as places that offer this kind of service are often a lot more flexible than some locations that have strict rules about the process around the burial itself.
+Mourners can of course say a few words or spend some time at the grave even if there isn’t a funeral as such, as places offering this kind of service are often a lot more flexible than some locations that have strict rules about the process around the burial itself.

 Cremation is the most popular option for many families and future planners, with over 75% of funerals in the UK resulting in a cremation.
 Cremation can often be cheaper than a burial (although not always), plus you’ll still be able to have a special place or site where the ashes can be spread (it’s legal to spread ashes anywhere in the UK, as long as you have permission if the place is on private land).
 You’re welcome to simply arrange a cremation at a crematorium, without the need to have a funeral service beforehand.